Ernesto-Lima/CEIRPrediction/README.md

 - `cpp_code/`: Contains the C++ code implementing the mathematical model given by Eqs (1) and (2) from our paper.
 The model is solved using a fourth-order Runge-Kutta method.

-- `python_code/`: Includes Python files for post-processing the results and performing sensitivity analysis.
+- `python_code/`: Includes Python files for post-processing the results.
 It contains scripts to analyze the data obtained from the model simulations.

+- `sensitivity_analysis/`: Includes Python files for performing sensitivity analysis.

 - `data/`: Contains the data files used for calibration and analysis.
 The data obtained from mice experiments with colon adenocarcinoma cells, as well as other relevant data, are included in this directory.